Vaishali1233/military_funds_blockchain/README.md

 - **Alert Notification**: Sends immediate alerts to the administrator device upon anomaly detection.
 - **Scalability**: Supports the connection of multiple devices for receiving notifications.

+## Model Accuracy

+The accuracy metrics for the trained models are as follows:

+- **Plane Model**: 98% accuracy with 0.02 loss.
+- **Ship Model**: 96% accuracy with 0.08 loss.

+These metrics demonstrate the high accuracy and low loss rates achieved by the models, ensuring effective anomaly detection in satellite images of planes and ships.